SavioSA/contact-list/README.md

 # How to setup

+To setup this project you just have:
+1. To clone this repository.
+2. To use .enx.example as .env.
-To setup this project you just have to clone and run "docker-compose up --build" in the root directory.
+3. To run "docker-compose up --build" in the root directory.

 # ContactList